-There are reminders of Tennyson's connection throughout the church, including personal mementos and a bust of the poet by his friend, the Pre-Raphaelite sculptor Thomas Woolner.
-George Tennyson's grave is in the churchyard, and near the church porch stands a 15th century cross.
+There are reminders of Tennyson's connection throughout the church, including personal mementoes and a bust of the poet by his friend, the Pre-Raphaelite sculptor Thomas Woolner.
+George Tennyson's grave is in the churchyard, and near the church porch stands a 15th-century cross.

 Just outside the village in the direction of Salmonby is an old quarry used to provide stone for rebuilding St Margaret's church in the Victorian period.
 On Tetford Road stands Holywell Wood, now in private hands.
 Tennyson retreated to the woods upon hearing the news of Lord Byron's death in 1824.
 There he carved the words 'Byron is Dead' upon a rock.

 The village should not be confused with the similarly named 'Somerby'.

 Address: Somersby, Lincolnshire, England